 These directives define values or reserve memory.
+The column Alias in the following table shows the Freescale directive that corresponds to the IAR Systems directive.
 See Expression restrictions, page 12, for a description of the restrictions that apply when using a directive in an expression.